Munkyfoot/botty-mcbotface/README.md

 - `/sleep` - Puts the bot to sleep.
 - `/wake` - Wakes the bot up.
 - `/help` - Shows the available commands.

+# Disclaimer
+This project is a scrappy, work-in-progress bot that I am building for fun.
+Use at your own risk.